BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         this is deprecated because it is enabled by default

-    --bibrefsectionfirst
+    --bibrefdocfirst
-        causes the {{bibref}} template to be expanded with the section number first (followed by a slash)
+        causes the {{bibref}} template to be expanded with the document first, i.e. [DOC] Section n rather than the default of Section n/[DOC]

     --canonical
         affects only the xml2 report; causes descriptions to be processed